 Masters - For ages 18 and over prior to Dec.
-31. The Masters membership gives alpine athletes over the age of 18 access to alpine masters events, including the Masters Championships.
-This membership is perfect for adult athletes who are interested in competing with other adults domestically.
-A masters membership is required for American citizens who wish to compete in FIS alpine masters events, along with a FIS Masters alpine license.
+31. The Masters membership gives alpine athletes 18 and older access to alpine masters events, including Masters Regional and National Championships.
+This membership is for adult athletes who are interested in competing with other adults.